Vandivier/afterecon/content/2022-02-06-the-state-of-diversity-in-us-tech.md

 ---
-title: The State of Diversity in US Tech
+title: "The State of Diversity in US Tech"
 date: 2022-02-05 20:35:50
 author: John Vandivier
 ---